pentagramswheel/libra/README.md

 The project saves and loads data from two Google Sheets spreadsheets, one each for the `CyclesLog` and `Graduate` classes.

 These spreadsheets are connected and interacted with using the Google Sheets API, linked through the Gradle components of this project.
-Feature summary updates are also sent, through the origin channel the user originally typed commands in, by the bot using the Discord JDA API, also linked through Gradle.
+Feature summary updates are also sent, through the channel the user originally typed commands in, by the bot using the Discord JDA API, also linked through Gradle.